-People who have “afraid of love” phobia have a defense mechanism that prevents them from being close with anyone.
-They will push people who get too close and is guarded against anyone they deem too friendly.
+People who have “afraid of love” phobia have a defense mechanism that prevents them from being close to anyone.
+They will push away people who get too close and are guarded against anyone they deem too friendly.

 If you are still willing to take on the challenge of courting someone who is afraid of love, here are some tips that would help increase your chances from zero to maybe.

 Aggressive, passive-aggressive, or passive methods will not work.
 If you go to them, they will reject you.
 If you wait for them to come to you, then you will wait forever.

 Understand that you only have one weapon, the heart.
 There is a hole in their heart that needs to be filled.
 It is human nature.

 It is a conscious effort by their brain that will prevent you from getting close to it.
 So you have to slowly fill that hole with thoughts of you without alerting their brain.

 Do not even dare or hint that you want to be in a relationship with them.
 It is the one and only white lie you are allowed to say.
 Other than that, you have to be honest.

 People who are afraid of love were most likely betrayed by their ex.
 One of the ways that betrayal manifested is through lies.
 It follows that they will detest lies and liars.

 Do not take every opportunity that presents itself.
 It will trigger the defense mechanism if you are always available for them.

 Unless they specifically call for you, do not create too many “coincidences” to talk or meet in person, learn about their interests through social media or through their friends.